luisao8/Online-Shop-Analytics/README.md

 ---

 ## Project Description
 This repository contains a comprehensive Python-based analysis project focused on an online shop.
-The idea is to prove significant business insights and develop and provide useful tools for the business to navigate the future guided by data.
+The idea is to prove significant business insights in the form of a SWOT analysis, and to develop and provide useful tools for the business to navigate the future guided by data.

+The shop is based in the UK and sells unique all-ocassion gifts to both wholesale and retail customers in 34 different countries.

+The dataset is comprised of:
+- 1.067.000 rows.
+- 8 columns each accounting for a transaction.
+- Time period ranging from 01-12-2009 to 09-12-2011 (540 days).

 The project involved the following:

-1. Cleaning data and lessons from its errors.
+1. Cleaning data and learning from its errors.
 2. Exploratory search for business insights.
 3. - Investigation into a very high percentage of cancellations.
    - Developing a model for predicting future cancellations optimizing performance.